 Mold spores are everywhere and are part of the world we live in.
 It’s impossible to get rid of mold entirely, but there are ways to make your home unsuitable to mold.
 This includes taking the following steps:

 - Fix water leaks immediately.
 Clean up excess water and use fans to dry the area.

 - Repair or replace windows that leak or sweat, as moisture may collect on the frame and sill.

-- Maintain low humidity in your home with air conditioners and dehumidifiers.
+- Maintain 50 percent humidity or lower in your home with air conditioners and dehumidifiers.
 Change filters and service air conditioners and furnaces as recommended.